anasa30/PT_FuelModels/README.md

 ## Citation
 Please use the following citation when refering to this dataset:
 Sá, A.C.L., Benali, A., Bruni, C., Mota, C., Aparicio, B.A., Pereira, J.M.C., Fernandes, P.M. (subm.)
-A customized method to produce adaptable fuel models dataset.
+A method to produce a flexible and customized fuel models dataset